fetchai/colearn/docs/tutorial_on_customisation.md

 ## Loading the data
 The PytorchLearner expects the data to be wrapped by an instance of LearnerData.
-The LearnerData class is defined in `/colearn/basic_learner.py` and is a simple wrapper around generators for the testing, training and validation data.
+The LearnerData class is defined in [colearn/basic_learner.py](../colearn/basic_learner.py) and is a simple wrapper around generators for the testing, training and validation data.
 The validation data here means the data that is used for voting.
-Each generator needs to return the next batch of data when `__next__` is called on it. #fixme - talk about mnist data format Here's a function that loads the dataset for a single learner:
+Each generator needs to return a numpy array of the next batch of data and labels when `__next__` is called on it.

+In this demo the function `split_to_folders` downloads the MNIST dataset from keras and splits it into a directory for each learner.
+Each directory has two pickle files in it, one of which is for the images, and the other is for the labels.
+This function loads the dataset for a single learner:
 ```python
 def load_learner_data(data_dir, batch_size, width, height, train_ratio, test_ratio, generator_seed):
     data = LearnerData()